The Demerara Harbour Bridge: History of the World's Fourth-Longest Floating Bridge

 Weight restrictions have been imposed periodically when the condition of certain pontoons or spans deteriorates below safe load-bearing capacity.
 Heavy trucks are sometimes diverted, and speed limits across the bridge are strictly enforced.
 The bridge's two-lane capacity — adequate when it was built in 1978 for a smaller population and fewer vehicles — is now severely strained by the volume of traffic that crosses daily.

-After decades of discussion, planning, and false starts, a new bridge across the Demerara River is finally being built.
-The project represents the single largest infrastructure investment in Guyana's history and is expected to transform transportation patterns across the country.
+After decades of discussion, planning, and false starts, a new bridge across the Demerara River was finally commissioned on October 5, 2025.
+The US$262 million Bharrat Jagdeo Demerara River Bridge — named after Guyana's seventh president — is the largest single infrastructure investment in the country's history and immediately transformed transportation patterns between Regions Three and Four.

-The new bridge will be a high-level, four-lane, cable-stayed fixed bridge — a complete departure from the floating design of the current structure.
-Built on conventional deep-pile foundations driven into the riverbed, it will stand high enough above the water that ships can pass beneath it without any need for a retractable span.
-This single change will eliminate the bridge openings that have disrupted daily life for nearly half a century.
+The new bridge is a high-level, four-lane, cable-stayed structure — a complete departure from the floating design of the original.
+Built on deep-pile foundations driven roughly 400 feet into the riverbed (658 piles in all), it stands high enough above the water (approximately 50 metres of clearance) that Handymax-class ocean-going vessels can pass beneath it without any need for a retractable span.
+This single change has eliminated the bridge openings that disrupted daily life for nearly half a century.

 World Context: The Longest Floating Bridges